Your Autumn Gardening Checklist

 Mulch and Watering:

 As temperatures begin to drop, apply a layer of mulch to retain soil moisture and regulate temperature.
-Mulch can be wood chips, bark, stray, hay, and pruned healthy leaves.
+Mulch can be wood chips, bark, straw, hay, and pruned healthy leaves.
 Do not mulch right up against the stem of the plant as this can sometimes cause fungal issues and weakened structures.

 In the cooler months, water your plants less frequently but with larger volumes when the soil becomes dry to the touch.
 This method is called deep watering and is essential during autumn as it ensures plants have sufficient moisture to carry them through the drier winter months, and is less likely to waterlog the soil.